 Envisioned at the crossroads of modern music, experimental media, the psychology of trauma and environmental crime, my composition Aberfan incorporates elements from a folk song my Mom wrote following the 1966 disaster, and hymns — one the children would have sung at morning assembly that day and another sung at the mass funeral less than one week later.
 Music will be presented in live performance, immersive installation and exhibition with black & white photographs — taken by Life photojournalist IC Rapoport, who went to Aberfan to “photograph the psychic mess”.

-By addressing the visceral, personal experiences of the disaster, Aberfan investigates how art, together with technology, can be used for experiential healing, while implying the disaster’s universal relevance as an almost-forgotten humanitarian crime.
+By addressing the visceral, personal experiences of the disaster, Aberfan investigates how art, together with technology, can be used for experiential transformation, while implying the disaster’s universal relevance as an almost-forgotten crime against a future generation.

 I am seeking support to fund the recording and presentation of this project.

 A psychological and spiritual rendering as much as a musical one, Aberfan is an excavation into my own soul.
-As Alice Miller discovered the trauma of her own childhood through spontaneous painting and wrote about in her many books, this is the story of power and destruction wrought over all the world in the willful, negligent and unconscious devastation upon the most vulnerable and the call to transform, through my music, the inscrutable events.
+Propelling itself through me, Aberfan is the story of power and destruction wrought over all the world in the willful, negligent and unconscious devastation upon what is most vulnerable in ourselves and in others, and the call to transform, through my music, what is inscrutable.

 RADIO INTERVIEW “I see [Aberfan] as the epitome of the folk process, because folk music, in all its definitions, is about stories.”
 (Nick Noble, WICN)